ArseniiRudenko/unity_serialize_interface/README.md

 ## How to use

+Just copy Scripts folder into your project Assets folder.

 To use your custom ```ISomeInterface``` add ```[CustomPropertyDrawer(typeof(ISomeInterface), true)]``` to the InterfaceWithSerializableContentDrawer.cs and declare your interface as ```[SerializeReference] private ISomeInterface someName```.
 Make sure that all implementations of your interface are ```[Serializable]```

-Repo contains some examples that you can try this on, just copy Scripts folder into your project Assets folder, and you will have MbExample monobehavior that you can attach to something.
+Repo contains some examples that you can try, once you imported the scripts you will have MbExample monobehavior that you can attach to something.
 It will have 3 fields that are all interfaces with multiple implementations that you can select from ui.

 ## Drawer will generate dropdown with available implementations for your interface.